sudhaya561-coder/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: s.udhaya

+RegisterNumber:212225230287
 */    ![WhatsApp Image 2026-03-12 at 4 00 44 PM](https://github.com/user-attachments/assets/48879878-fd81-452f-82aa-0377cb7933c8)